Vodafone 5G coverage and roll-out

 Vodafone has an online coverage tool where you can enter your postcode to get an accurate estimation of the 5G coverage in your area.
 We recommend that you check coverage in your area before buying a 5G phone or plan, as it isn't yet available everywhere.

-Vodafone’s coverage map also shows 4G, 3G and 2G coverage, any available Vodafone Wi-Fi hotspots in the area, and can even give you an estimate of the speeds you can expect with each data type.
+Vodafone’s coverage map also shows 4G and 2G coverage, and can even give you an estimate of the speeds you can expect with each data type.
 Just tap on the ‘data speed info’ button to see this once you’ve entered a location or post code.

 4G coverage

-If you’re not in a 5G coverage area, then you’ll be using 4G or 3G.
-Vodafone has around 99% UK population coverage with 4G, and is in the process of switching off 3G.
-That puts it roughly in line with rivals.
+If you’re not in a 5G coverage area, then you’ll be using 4G.
+Vodafone has around 99% UK population coverage with 4G, and that puts it roughly in line with rivals.

 Below you’ll find a 4G coverage comparison between Vodafone and the other main UK networks, based on the latest available data.